With family ties, Korda of US heads to Wimbledon's 4th round

 Roddick’s triumph at the 2003 U.S. Open remains the most recent Grand Slam singles title for an American man, the longest drought in history for a nation that produced Bill Tilden, Arthur Ashe, John McEnroe, Jimmy Connors, Pete Sampras and Andre Agassi.

-On Monday, which is Korda's 21st birthday, he will face No. 25 seed Karen Khachanov, a Russian who eliminated Frances Tiafoe of the U.S. in straight sets Friday.
+On Monday, Korda's 21st birthday, he'll face No. 25 seed Karen Khachanov, a Russian who eliminated Frances Tiafoe of the U.S. in straight sets.

 “I played a little tight.
 I knew it was a good opportunity," said Tiafoe, who beat No. 3 seed Tsitsipas in the first round but now has lost to Khachanov at Wimbledon twice since 2018.
 "I just wanted to win too bad.”

-Other fourth-round matchups in the top half of the men's draw established Friday: No. 1 Novak Djokovic against No. 17 Cristian Garin, No. 5 Andrey Rublev against Marton Fucsovics and No. 8 Roberto Bautista Agut against either Andy Murray or Denis Shapovalov.
+Other men's fourth-rounders: No. 1 Novak Djokovic against No. 17 Cristian Garin, No. 5 Andrey Rublev against Marton Fucsovics and No. 8 Roberto Bautista Agut against No. 10 Denis Shapovalov, who ended Andy Murray's first Wimbledon singles appearance since 2017 by defeating the two-time champion 6-4, 6-2, 6-2.

-Women's quarterfinal berths will be determined by these contests Monday: No. 2 Aryna Sabalenka vs. No. 18 Elena Rybakina, No. 7 Iga Swiatek vs. No. 21 Ons Jabeur, No. 8 Karolina Pliskova vs. Liudmila Samsonova and No. 23 Madison Keys vs. Viktorija Golubic.
+Women's matchups on Monday: No. 2 Aryna Sabalenka vs. No. 18 Elena Rybakina, No. 7 Iga Swiatek vs. No. 21 Ons Jabeur, No. 8 Karolina Pliskova vs. Liudmila Samsonova and No. 23 Madison Keys vs. Viktorija Golubic.

 Korda is making his Wimbledon debut and participating in any Grand Slam tournament for only the third time.
 He made a splash at the French Open last year by getting to the fourth round before losing to his idol, Nadal (Korda's cat is named after the 20-time major champion).

-He'd never been to Centre Court until Friday and said he'll never forget his first visit.
+He'd never been to Centre Court until Friday, as a player, fan or otherwise, and resisted the temptation to pull out his cellphone to shoot some video.

+“They always show how the players are walking through all the rooms, then walking down the stairs," he said.
+"I just thought to myself: ‘This is nuts.
+What’s about to happen is going to be something I’m going to remember for the rest of my life.’”

 Korda showed off a useful serve he varies well, groundstrokes that are strong off both sides and a willingness — well, desire — to go to the net, where he won the point on 30 of 43 trips.